 Bureaucracy in Cambodia

-The political system in Cambodia is officially a multiparty democracy – however, in reality, it is a one-party state.
+The political system in Cambodia is officially a multi-party democracy – however, in reality, it is a one-party state.
 The government has been frequently criticised for ignoring human rights and suppressing political dissent.

-Women in Cambodia
+Gender in Cambodia

 In terms of gender roles, Cambodia is still very traditional, with women not being considered equal to men in Cambodian society.
 Expat women should dress modestly, covering their shoulders and knees.
-In the capital, people are more open-minded and Cambodian women do hold jobs outside of the house.
+In the capital, people are more open minded and Cambodian women do hold jobs outside of the house.

 Expat Health Insurance